blockstack-packages/community-deprecated/events/events.md

 - [Past events](https://github.com/blockstacklabs/marketing/wiki/past-events)

 **Legend** - Here is a quick legend explaining which events are being attended by Blockstack Labs
-* ◇ - Blockstack Labs will be attending
+* ◇ - A Blockstack member will be attending event
-* ◆ - Someone from Blockstack Labs attended
+* ◆ - A Blockstack member attended event

-The following is a list of **"possible"** events for Blockstacker(s) to attend.
+The following is a list of **"possible"** events for Blockstack members to attend.
 ###Upcoming events
 * May 9-11, 2016 - [[TechCrunch Disrupt NY 2016]]
 * May 18-19, 2016 - [[CMX Summit 2016]] (Marketing event)